hoomexsun/s550_glyph_correction/README.md

 1. -h, --help show this help message and exit
 2. -f, --file Input is a file name
 3. -d, --dir Input is a directory

+## 7. Algorithm 🚧

+Yet to be written!

 ## See also